 |Major Honours||World Cup (5), Copa America (9), Confederations Cup (4)|

-Five-time World Cup winners, nine time Copa America winners and Olympic gold medallists - Planet Sport profiles the greatest national soccer team in history.
+Five-time World Cup winners, nine time Copa America winners and Olympic gold medallists - Brazil are arguably the greatest national football team in history.

 Brazil played their first official game in 1914.
 Over a century later, they have appeared in all 21 FIFA World Cups and have won the tournament five times.